How To Discipline A Child At A Very Young Age

-I appreciate your openness and honesty Alex.
-I see this happen often in families (mine included!).
-When my 2nd child was born, it made me realize that our children’s personalities can be so very different, strictly based on their in-born nature.
+Ever find yourself navigating the complexities of disciplining a 10-month-old who seems more defiant than their older sibling?
+I feel you.
+When my 2nd child was born, it made me realize that our children’s personalities, even in the realm of having to discipline a child, can be so very different, strictly based on their inborn nature.
 It’s humbling, to say the least!

 - Having lagging skills means they have skills that are not-yet-developed.
 These skills include how to communicate their needs, how to manage their emotions, and how to effectively have power and control in the world.

 To help young children in both of these areas, we’ll want to establish kind and firm boundaries alongside strategies to redirect curiosities and build their lagging skills.

 What does this tangibly look like with a 1-year-old?

 Ways to start disciplining your young child effectively:

 The key is to focus on what he CAN do, instead of talking about what he can’t do.
 Examples:

 - When your child wants to throw a harmful object, replace the item with pom-poms, a balloon, or a squishy ball, saying, “This is what we can throw.”